 Tax Deadline Extensions for Military Members

-Depending on your situation you may qualify for a military tax deadline extension due to a deployment, service in a tax free military zone, or other military qualification.
-Some of these extensions are automatic, but others require you at least notify the IRS of your situation.
+Depending on your situation you may qualify for a military tax deadline extension due to a deployment, service in a tax-free military zone, or other military qualification.
+Some of these extensions are automatic, but others require you to at least notify the IRS of your situation.
 These military tax deadline extensions qualify you for an extension for both filing your federal taxes and making your federal tax payments.
-In many cases the deadline extension is automatically set at 6 months, but it may be longer if you are currently deployed overseas.
+In many cases, the deadline extension is automatically set at 6 months, but it may be longer if you are currently deployed overseas.

 Free tax preparation for military members: Remember – many military members and their family members are eligible for free military tax preparation.
 Be sure to check your base military tax center for more information about applying for a federal tax extension.